Agent-Hellboy/gunicorn-prometheus-exporter/docs/components/config/index.md

 # Configuration Component

-The configuration component manages all settings and options for the Gunicorn Prometheus Exporter.
+The configuration component manages all settings and options for the Gunicorn Prometheus Exporter using a **singleton pattern** that follows software engineering best practices.

 ## Overview

 The configuration component handles:

-- Environment variable management
+- **Singleton Pattern**: Single configuration instance for the entire application
+- **Lazy Loading**: Environment variables are read only when needed
-- Configuration validation
+- **Type Safety**: Automatic type conversion with validation
-- Default value assignment
-- Runtime configuration updates
+- **CLI Integration**: Gunicorn CLI options update environment variables
+- **Comprehensive Validation**: Clear error messages for missing or invalid configuration

 ## Configuration Sources